 The concept of the Advisory Board was first introduced by TPG during the solicitation of written consents seeking to elect TPG as the General Partner.
 The first Advisory Board was established in October 1993.
 Among other functions, the three-person Advisory Board has the following rights and duties: to review operational policies and practices; to review extraordinary transactions; to review internal financial controls and practices; and to review the performance of the independent auditors of the Partnership.
 The Advisory Board's powers are advisory only and the Advisory Board does not have the authority to direct management decisions or policies of the Partnership or remove the General Partner.
-The Advisory Board has full and free access to the Partnership's books and records, and individual Advisory Board are compensated \$1,500 annually and \$500 for each quarterly meeting attended.
+The Advisory Board has full and free access to the Partnership's books and records, and individual Advisory Board members have the right to communicate directly with the limited partners concerning Partnership business.
+Members of the Advisory Board are compensated \$1,500 annually and \$500 for each quarterly meeting attended.